Seahawks’ Pete Carroll ‘digging in’ before final three weeks of the season; QB Russell Wilson nursing ‘sore’ ankle

 “I know that the official thought that he got knocked down on the play, and felt like there was something extra there that wasn’t legal, but we didn’t see that.”

-Also going against Seattle was a non-call of pass interference on the Rams on a fourth-down pass to DeeJay Dallas from the 50 with 3:21 to play.
-Dallas was instead flagged for kicking the football in protest of the non-call on Rams linebacker Ernest Jones, helping set the Rams up for a field goal that clinched the game.
+Also going against the Seahawks was a noncall of pass interference on the Rams on a fourth-down pass to DeeJay Dallas from the 50 with 3:21 to play.
+Dallas was flagged for kicking the football in protest of the noncall on Rams linebacker Ernest Jones, helping set the Rams up for a field goal that clinched the game.

 “There was a couple calls that were really untimely for us in really critical situations.
 That you’re looking at them, you could see that they could have been called a different way,” Carroll said.
 “But that’s the way it went.
 And you’ve heard me say this probably a ton of times that we can’t leave the margin that slight that a call like that can make a difference.”